DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Limitations and Future Work

-While DeepFedNAS demonstrates significant improvements in search efficiency and supernet optimization, we acknowledge certain limitations that open avenues for future research.

-First, our experimental evaluation primarily focuses on ResNet-style convolutional search spaces.
-While these architectures remain the de facto standard for resource-constrained edge deployment due to their hardware friendliness, we have not yet extended our \emph{Pareto-Guided Supernet Training} methodology to Transformer-based architectures (ViTs).
-Integrating Transformers into a federated supernet introduces distinct challenges regarding stability and communication overhead, which we leave for future work.

-Second, our multi-objective fitness function combines information-theoretic concepts with structural regularizers, specifically \emph{depth uniformity} and \emph{channel monotonicity}, to operationalize architectural best practices.
-While our ablation studies confirm the robustness of these terms across the varied image datasets evaluated (CIFAR-10, CIFAR-100, CINIC-10), adapting the framework to radically different data modalities may benefit from task-specific calibration of these weighting hyperparameters.
+We acknowledge several limitations that motivate future research directions.
+First, our evaluation focuses on ResNet-style convolutional search spaces and standard image classification benchmarks (CIFAR-10, CIFAR-100, CINIC-10), which are the established testbeds for federated NAS research.
+Extending our \emph{Pareto-Guided Supernet Training} to Transformer-based architectures (ViTs), IoT-specific tasks (keyword spotting, sensor-based activity recognition), and physical hardware testbeds (NVIDIA Jetson, Raspberry Pi, ARM Cortex-M) are important next steps for broadening applicability.

-Third, consistent with the baseline SuperFedNAS framework \cite{khare2023superfednas}, our current experimental setup assumes that participating clients possess sufficient computational resources to train the assigned subnets during the supernet training phase.
-While our framework explicitly solves the problem of constrained \emph{deployment} (inference) by discovering hardware-optimized architectures, we do not simulate hard hardware constraints (e.g., memory limits preventing backward passes) during the \emph{training} process itself.
-We identify the integration of system-aware sampling strategies as the immediate next step for DeepFedNAS.
-By restricting client-subnet assignments based on real-time device capabilities, this extension will bridge the gap towards fully heterogeneous on-device training.
+Second, consistent with the baseline SuperFedNAS framework \cite{khare2023superfednas}, our setup assumes clients have sufficient resources to train assigned subnets.
+While DeepFedNAS solves the \emph{deployment} problem by discovering hardware-optimized architectures, it does not enforce hard hardware constraints during \emph{training}.
+Integrating system-aware sampling that restricts client-subnet assignments based on real-time device capabilities (available RAM, processor type) is the immediate next step toward fully heterogeneous on-device training in production IoT federations.

-Finally, while our \emph{Predictor-Free Search} dramatically reduces computational costs by using fitness as a zero-shot proxy, it relies on the strong rank correlation established during our path-guided training (Spearman $\rho = 0.764$).
-While this correlation is robust across the benchmarks evaluated, in theoretical scenarios with extreme noise or insufficient training data, a fully trained surrogate predictor might offer marginally higher ranking precision.
-DeepFedNAS explicitly prioritizes search efficiency (61$\times$ speedup) over this potential marginal gain.
+Third, our \emph{Predictor-Free Search} relies on the rank correlation between fitness $\mathcal{F}(\mathcal{A})$ and accuracy (Spearman $\rho = 0.764$), which is robust across all evaluated benchmarks.
+In scenarios with extreme noise or domain shift, a fully trained surrogate might offer marginally higher ranking precision; DeepFedNAS explicitly prioritizes the 61$\times$ search speedup over this potential marginal gain.
+Similarly, while our fitness function's structural regularizers are robust across the three datasets tested, adapting to radically different modalities may benefit from task-specific hyperparameter calibration.